 - Current housing

 A property will be provisionally offered based on the information provided within your application form.
-Upon accepting the offer of the property we will require a non-refundable reservation fee of £195 and the following supporting documentation for full assessment and credit referencing (a link will be emailed to you to complete and requires completing within 24 hours):
+Upon accepting the offer of the property we will require the following supporting documentation for full assessment and credit referencing (a link will be emailed to you to complete and requires completing within 24 hours):

 • Proof of identification (e.g. driving licence or passport)